 I’m one of the few people that don’t believe in the Steve Jobs reality distortion field.
-While I believe there is some magic involved, there are two factors at play:
+While I believe there is some magic involved, there are three factors at play:

 - Apple makes some really great products (and bad ones too)

 - People are cynical about big companies and believe that if someone is telling them how great something is, they are lying